EveningLantern/VistaLex/README.md

+# VISTA LEX
-# Vision Accessibility Text Tools
+## A Clear Vision For Text Accessibility

 ## Project Overview